ARTICLES

 • Hosting: £120

-Your total comes to around £3600, plus £130 in yearly fees (VAT not included).
+Your total is around £3600, plus £130 in yearly fees (VAT not included).
 Now, if you go with a larger agency charging £750 per day, your cost would be closer to £6,500 plus ongoing fees.
-Remember, the larger team brings specialist skills to the table, and you might even get a full marketing campaign to back your website.
+Remember, the larger team brings specialist skills to the table, and you might even get a whole marketing campaign to back your website.

 Wrapping Up

 Remember, building a website is about more than just the final product.
-It’s about the journey there, and who you take it with.
+It’s about the journey there and who you take it with.
 The type of company you partner with can greatly affect your experience.
-Here’s to launching a website that’s not only functional but also a joy to create!
+Here’s to launching a website that’s functional and a joy to create!

 OTHER ARTICLES